-Traveling to some of the most unknown and obscure countries in the world.To show that we shouldn’t always believe our prejudices.
+Traveling to some of the most unknown, obscure and misunderstood countries in the world.To show that we shouldn’t always believe our prejudices.
+To have authentic and inspiring interactions with locals.
+And to drink a lot of Vodka.

 The 'Stans' project